-

 While there is solid base support for Israel versus Iran in the United States, there is much less support for American military involvement.1 If such involvement were to take place and negative consequences result (U.S. casualties, Iranian retaliation, etc.), the effect on public opinion with regard to Israel will no doubt be perceptible.
 This is because despite the solid pro-Israel base in the United States, there also exists a large swath of others who are less sympathetic to Israel, notwithstanding their lack of sympathy for Iran as well.

 Based on studies2 we have conducted since the start of hostilities against Israel on October 7, 2023, we can isolate several trends related to American public opinion other than the base of support for Israel.
-These segments can be described as the “both siders,” the “no-siders,” the “I don’t knower’s,” and the “I don’t care’ers.”
+We can describe these segments as the “both siders,” the “no-siders,” the “I don’t knower’s,” and the “I don’t care’ers.”

 Both siders